Pages

 went surprisingly well including the loading of them into the camera still in

-With the camerachallenge fast approching I was ready to take part camera
+With the camera challenge fast approaching I was ready to take part camera

 check, black and white film check, topic season.

-It was a birght early morning with the sun not that high off the top of the ridge
+It was a bright early morning with the sun not that high off the top of the ridge

 at south common with some wonderful mottle cloud against a blue sky.
 As